Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Basics of ringdown detection and parameter estimation

 We use the gated-Gaussian likelihood described above in the open source \texttt{PyCBC Inference} library~\cite{pycbcgithub,Biwer:2018osg}.
 We evaluate the noise residuals with $\vnoise_g = \vdata_g - \vsignal_g$ (i.e., the residual with the gated region zeroed out) and solve for $\vec{x}$ under the condition

 where the overbar indicates the gated region.
 We can then use $\vec{x} + \vdata_g - \vsignal_g$ in the standard likelihood, Eq.~\ref{eqn:likelihood}.

 For all analyses we use a gate of two seconds, ending at the start time of the ringdown.
-We use data for the event GW190521 made publicly available by the Gravitational Wave Open Science Center~\cite{LIGOScientific:2019lzm}.
-For all injections we fix the sky location to the values given by the maximum likelihood result of Nitz \& Capano~\cite{Nitz:2020mga}.
+We use the ``v2'' $4\,$kHz data for GW190521~\cite{gw190521data}, which is made publicly available by the Gravitational Wave Open Science Center~\cite{LIGOScientific:2019lzm}.
+For all injections we fix the sky location to the values given by the maximum likelihood result from the NRSur7dq4 analysis in Nitz \& Capano~\cite{Nitz:2020mga}.
 For sampling the parameter space we use the \texttt{dynesty} nested sampler~\cite{2020MNRAS.493.3132S}.

 In this work we consider a variety of signal models with different combinations of angular and overtone modes characterized by Eq.~\ref{linear_spectrum}.
 The fundamental mode is $(\ell,m,n)=(2,2,0)$, and we further consider models with an additional $(2,2,1)$ overtone or $(3,3,0)$ mode, whose complex frequencies are either predicted by the Kerr hypothesis or treated agnostically as parameters to be determined.
 We list the priors $p(\vec\lambda|H)$ for all parameters used in this work in Table~\ref{table:prior}.
 In particular, the (2,2,1) amplitude is chosen to be [0,5] times that of the (2,2,0) mode's.
-This choice is motivated by the numerical relativity fits from \cite{Giesler:2019uxc}, and helps to prevent ``label switching'' in which the (2,2,1) mode template matches to the fundamental mode signal in the data.
+This choice is motivated by the numerical relativity fits from Giesler et al. \cite{Giesler:2019uxc}, which found that the (2,2,1) mode could be $\sim4$ times louder than the (2,2,0).
 For the $(3,3,0)$ amplitude we chose a prior that is $[0, 0.5]$ times that of the (2,2,0) mode, which is informed by the numerical simulation results of binary black hole mergers in Ref.~\cite{Borhanian:2019kxt}.
+See also \cite{Kamaretsos:2011um,Li:2021wgz} which discuss amplitudes of the $(3,\pm 3,0)$ modes.

 When sampling the posterior for the Kerr and agnostic analysis, we numerically marginalize the polarization angle using a discrete grid of 1000 points.
 The original motivation was to speed up sampler convergence for the large number of injections analyzed here.
 However, we found that doing so also led to more robust estimates of the Bayesian evidence, as the sampler was better able to converge on the posterior.
 Consequently we also reanalyzed GW190521 using the numerical marginalization of the polarization.
 The effect on the estimation of the Bayes factor is discussed in more detail in Appendix~\ref{app:polmarg}.